 You have identified openings to work on your goals.
 Now time to come up with a plan.
 I have compared pursuing dreams to fighting in wars before.
 And you do not proceed to the battlefield without a strategy.
 It’s suicide.

 Planning includes identifying your Goal.
 Coming up with the milestones you need to reach to accomplish that goal.
 And ultimately the daily tasks you need to complete to arrive at those milestones.

 Planning also involves creating schedules on when you plan to do each activity you have identified.
 You may have freed up 5 hours of your weekend, but are we talking morning or night?
-Are we talking about 5 hours non-stop or 2 hours splits with 1 hour breaks in between?
+Are we talking about 5 hours non-stop or 2 hour splits with 1-hour breaks in between?

 No need to be too detailed though.
-Plans are just a guidelines and nothing more.
+Plans are just guidelines and nothing more.

 Now that you have a plan and schedule in place, it’s time to take on one task at a time.
 Though this may sound pretty obvious, it’s really important.
 Nothing will help you keep working on your goals consistently, like momentum.
 To build momentum you must start and always ensure you stick to your schedule.
 It’s that simple.

-Rarely will you get processes like this effective on the first go.
-Maybe you aren’t very effective during the weekend and you would rather work on your goals during the early mornings of every week day.
+Rarely will you get processes like this effect on the first go.
+Maybe you aren’t very effective during the weekend and you would rather work on your goals during the early mornings of every weekday.
 Great.
 Just re-adjust your plan and schedule to work during the times most comfortable to you.

 Most would give up when a plan they have adopted hasn’t gone right for them on the first try.
 Don’t let this be an excuse to make you give up on accomplishing your goals.
 Nothing was set in stone.
 You owe it to your passion to find the times and practices that will better help you work on reaching for the success you crave.